 - Cannabis patients are allowed to carry up to eight ounces at a time.
 Otherwise, it’d be more likely authorities would assume you’re engaging in illegal sales, even with a rec.

 Get your medical recommendation and/or ID card quickly, easily and professionally with NuggMD, the leading telemedicine platform.
 The process is fast, affordable, and easy to use.
 Sign up online and in about fifteen minutes you can become a cannabis patient.
-Your medical recommendation is only $39, or opt for the rec plus an I.D. card for $59.
+Your medical recommendation is only $39.

 Some jurisdictions are choosing to ban medical marijuana deliveries.
 Prop 64 permits them, though it doesn’t allow local roads to be closed off to delivery drivers.
-This means delivery drivers can use these roads, but only for traveling through a city or county with a delivery ban, not deliver in the city or county itself.
+This means delivery drivers can use these roads, but only for traveling through a city or county with a delivery ban.
+They can’t deliver in the city or county itself.

 Unfortunately, a backlash has been taking place in several conservative districts, citing concerns over crime and child use.
 The lack of delivery leaves traveling to a storefront dispensary as the only option for patients or their caregivers if they’re unable to grow their own medical cannabis.